Fruitarian Diet: Is This A Safe Diet To Use?

 Is Fruit Healthy?

-We need to go over the health benefits of fruit.
-On its own, fruit is very healthy food.
+We need to go over the health benefits of the fruit.
+On its own, fruit is a very healthy food.

 It is high in sugar, but it’s also very rich in dietary fiber as well.
 This is important because fiber helps keep your blood glucose levels in check, promotes healthy bowel movements, and is also vital for ensuring that you are optimizing your overall heart health.

-The sugar that’s found in fruit is a combination of both glucose and fructose, and it’s only the glucose that spikes your blood glucose level.
-So in reality, of the sugar found in fruit, only about half of that sugar is going to be potentially raising blood glucose.
+The sugar found in fruit is a combination of glucose and fructose, and it’s only the glucose that spikes your blood glucose level.
+So, in reality, of the sugar found in fruit, only about half of that sugar will be potentially raise blood glucose.
 And with the fiber it contains, you get an even lesser effect.

-So someone who has a maintenance calorie intake of approximately 1800 calories, for instance, is going to need to eat a lot of fruit each day to reach this level.
+So someone with a maintenance calorie intake of approximately 1800 calories, for instance, will need to eat a lot of fruit each day to reach this level.
 About 18-36 cups or pieces of fruit.
 Can you imagine eating all that in a day?

 It is A LOT.
-At least one to two an hour for most people who are awake about 16 hours a day.
+At least one to two an hour for most awake people, about 16 hours a day.

-For this reason, the diet is often going to produce weight loss in many people.
-In fact, weight loss is one of the stated reasons why people choose to follow this approach.
-This and some other reasons such as to detoxify/cleanse the body, to avoid having to cook (eating raw fruit it super simple!), and to use a diet that is friendly to the environment and animals.
+For this reason, the diet will often produce weight loss in many people.
+Weight loss is one of the stated reasons why people choose to follow this approach.
+This and some other reasons, such as to detoxify/cleanse the body, to avoid having to cook (eating raw fruit is super simple!), and to use a diet that is friendly to the environment and animals.

-Now with the diet, there are some fruits that you can eat any time.
-These include bananas, lemon juice, avocado’s, coconuts, olives, and raw chestnuts, cashews, brazil nuts, hazelnuts, almonds, and pines.
+Now with the diet, there are some fruits that you can eat at any time.
+These include bananas, lemon juice, avocados, coconuts, olives, raw chestnuts, cashews, brazil nuts, hazelnuts, almonds, and pines.

 These foods are free to eat all day long.
 Other fruits, nuts, and seeds are limited to just certain periods of time during the day.

-This will help assist weight loss even further because you are essentially limiting variety.
-How many pieces of the same type of fruit are you really going to eat in a single meal?
+This will help further assist weight loss because you are limiting variety.
+How many pieces of the same type of fruit will you eat in a single meal?
 Most people will get bored after about two apples or bananas.
 So you may only get 200 or so calories per 90 minutes.
-This is where adding the nuts and seeds comes in handy.
-By adding these into the diet, you suddenly boost your calorie intake and can make it more sustainable.
+This is where adding nuts and seeds comes in handy.
+By adding these to the diet, you suddenly boost your calorie intake and can make it more sustainable.
 Likewise, they also bring some much-needed fats to the plan.
 And, it’ll simply taste better.
-Get some natural peanut butter and smear that over your banana or apple and it’ll make a world of difference.
+Get some natural peanut butter and smear it over your banana or apple; it’ll make a difference.

 So there you have a brief overview of what the fruitarian diet is all about.
-Now let’s talk about some of the biggest drawbacks you are going to see if you choose to follow it.
+Now let’s talk about some of the biggest drawbacks you will see if you follow it.

-As you’re about to discover, this is not a diet that’s really recommended for anyone.
+As you’re about to discover, this is not a diet that’s recommended for anyone.